← Back to 史記

 15

 In the third month, the officials asked to establish imperial sons as feudal kings.
 The emperor said: 'King You of Zhao died in confinement, and I grieve for him deeply.
 I have already established his eldest son Sui as King of Zhao.
-Sui's younger brother Pi Qiang, and the sons of King Dao Hui of Qi - Marquis Zhu Xu Zhang and Marquis Dong Mou Xingju - have merit and can be kings.'
-He established Zhao you King's youngest son Pi Qiang as King of hejian, established the Marquis of Zhu Xu as King of Chengyang using difficult Qi commanderies, established the Marquis of Dong Mou as King of Jibei, imperial son Wu as King of Dai, son shen as King of Taiyuan, and son Yi as King of Liang.
+Sui's younger brother Pi Qiang, along with King Dao Hui of Qi's sons, Marquis Zhu Xu Zhang and Marquis Dong Mou Xingju, have merit and can be kings.'
+He established King You of Zhao's youngest son Pi Qiang as King of Hejian, established the Marquis of Zhu Xu as King of Chengyang from the difficult Qi commanderies, established the Marquis of Dong Mou as King of Jibei, his imperial son Wu as King of Dai, his son Shen as King of Taiyuan, and his son Yi as King of Liang.

 16